v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

     F --> H
 ```

-This flowchart illustrates the structure of a Spring MVC ErrorController, featuring two methods handling different error paths.
-The class-level annotations @Controller and @RequestMapping define the base path, while the two methods process 404 and 500 error requests respectively via @GetMapping, both returning the view name "error".
+This flowchart illustrates the structure of the Spring MVC controller ErrorController, which contains two methods handling different error paths.
+The class-level annotations @Controller and @RequestMapping define the base path, while the two methods process 404 and 500 error requests via @GetMapping respectively, both returning the "error" view name.
 Arrows clearly indicate the relationships between annotations, methods, and return values.

 ### Field List